npm/npm/doc/misc/npm-scope.md

 ## Publishing scoped packages

-Scoped packages can be published to any registry that supports them, including the public npm registry.
+Scoped packages can be published from the cli as of `npm@2` and can be published to any registry that supports them, including the public npm registry.

 (As of 2015-04-19, the public npm registry **does** support scoped packages)